hrmsk66/terraformify/README.md

 ```
 mkdir test && cd test
-terraformify service <service-id>
+terraformify service vcl <service-id>
 ```

 ### Import Compute@Edge service

-To import compute@Edge services, the path to the WASM package must be specified as an argument in addition to the service ID.
+To import compute@Edge services, the path to the WASM package is used as an argument in addition to the service ID.

 ```
 mkdir test && cd test
-terraformify compute <service-id> <path-to-package>
+terraformify service compute <service-id> <path-to-package>
 ```

 ### Interactive mode